UsernameFodder/pmdsky-debug/docs/using-debug-info.md

 5. You should now see symbol names and descriptions in the code listing and the decompiler:

    ![Symbol names and descriptions in Ghidra](images/ghidra-symbols-with-descriptions.png)

+#### Using the NTRGhidra import script
+Importing into an NTRGhidra project is essentially the same as [using the custom `pmdsky-debug` import script](#using-the-custom-pmdsky-debug-import-script), with the following differences:
+1. Use [`import_symbols_ntr_ghidra.py`](../tools/ghidra_scripts/import_symbols_ntr_ghidra.py) rather than `import_symbols_json.py`.
+2. When the script opens the file picker window, select the version subdirectory within the `symbols-json` archive that matches your ROM (e.g., `symbols-json/NA/` for the North American version), rather than a specific JSON file.
+The script will import symbols from all the relevant files at once.

 ### C headers (types and function signatures)
 Importing C headers is best done after importing symbols, so make sure you've followed the steps in the [previous section](#symbols) before proceeding with this section.